An operator

 console.log(a+b);

-Will the following statement be true
+Will the following statement be true or false?

 1